So, I had plans to share a different post today.

 I still have Owen’s science fair project to help him with and a slew of other things to keep me busy while we wait.
 Having other kids to tend to while pregnant is a blessing in some ways.

 I hope you are having a marvelous day. :) Thanks for surviving through my marathon of maternity pictures!

-come say hi!
+I would love if you would come say hi!